 sudo systemctl start libvirtd sudo systemctl enable libvirtd

 Configure Network Bridge for the Virtual Machine

 KVM virtualization module requires a network bridge for its virtual guest machines.
 On Ubuntu 18.04 server, a new file /etc/netplan/50-cloud-init.yaml file is created for network configurations.
-Use this file to configure static IP, and bridge and netplan utility will refer to this file.
+Use this file to configure static IP; bridge and netplan utility will refer to this file.

-To create a new network bridge, run the commands below to open the Ubuntu network config file.
+Run the commands below to open the Ubuntu network config file to create a new network bridge.

 sudo nano /etc/netplan/50-cloud-init.yaml

-Then add a new bridge section [highlighted] to the file and save.
+Then save a new bridge section [highlighted] to the file.

 Next, run the commands below to apply the changes.

 Next, continue below to start creating your VMs.

 Create New VMs